 After the conference, the Principal shall promptly advise the parents in writing of his or her decision.
 The Principal shall advise the parents that if they are not satisfied with the decision and wish to pursue the matter, they must file a written appeal to the District Superintendent within ten (10) business days, unless they can show extraordinary circumstances precluding them from doing so.
 The District Superintendent shall issue a written decision regarding the appeal within 10 business days of receiving the appeal.
-If the parents are not satisfied with the Superintendent's decision, they must file a written appeal to the BOCES Board With the BOCES Board Clerk within 10 business days of the date of the District Superintendent's decision, unless they can show extraordinary circumstances precluding them from doing so.
+If the parents are not satisfied with the Superintendent's decision, they must file a written appeal to the BOCES Board with the BOCES Board Clerk within 10 business days of the date of the District Superintendent's decision, unless they can show extraordinary circumstances precluding them from doing so.
 Only final decisions of the BOCES Board may be appealed to the Commissioner of Education within 30 days of the decision.

 b.
-Long term (more than five days) Suspension issued by the District Superintendent or Student's Home School
+Long term (more than five days) Suspension issued by the Superintendent of Student's Home School

-If the District Superintendent determines that a suspension from the BOCES of more than five (5) days may be warranted, he or she may refer the student to the superintendent of the student's home district or may, him or herself, provide reasonable notice to the student's parent of the right for the student to have a fair hearing with the right to the same due process as set forth below for suspension from a student's home district.
-Should the District Superintendent conduct a hearing pursuant to Education Law §3214 any resulting suspension shall only be from the student's BOCES program.
+If the District Superintendent determines that a suspension from the BOCES of more than five (5) days may be warranted, he or she may refer the student to the Superintendent of the student's home district or may, him or herself, provide reasonable notice to the student's parent of the right for the student to have a fair hearing with the right to the same due process as set forth below for suspension from a student's home district.